 Please remember to bring with you:

 If you are attending the Eye Clinic/Ophthalmology and you wear glasses for reading or for distance vision, please bring your glasses with you.

 Parking can be difficult at peak times during the day, so please leave extra time to allow for parking.

-If you are attending The Royal Surrey County Hospital, our main car park is pay and display, so please bring plenty of change with you.
+If you are attending The Royal Surrey County Hospital, our main car park is pay and display.
 There are top up machines located in the hospital if you are longer than expected at your appointment.

 Please make a note of the bay number where you have parked in case you need to top up.